-Ford CTO Raj Nair on the future: Ford will look very different in ten years
+Ford CTO Raj Nair on the future: Ford will look very different in 10 years

 But with just about every automotive maker cracking away at this challenge, how might Ford be the one to get it done?
 At least in part, by not insisting that they do it all themselves.

-“We’re not intent on doing it ourselves,” says Raj, mentioning their acquisitions (like SAIPS, the machine learning co.
-Ford purchased in 2016), licensing, and investments — like Argo AI, a team Ford committed to investing $1 billion dollars into over five years.
-“Probably the most sought after talent in the autonomous space are the roboticists, the software experts, and the machine learning experts… We have a very strong team internally, but to be honest, they were being very heavily recruited”
+“We’re not intent on doing it ourselves,” says Raj, mentioning their acquisitions (like SAIPS, the machine learning company Ford purchased in 2016), licensing and investments — like Argo AI, a team Ford committed to investing $1 billion dollars into over five years.
+“Probably the most sought-after talent in the autonomous space are the roboticists, the software experts and the machine learning experts… We have a very strong team internally, but to be honest, they were being very heavily recruited.”

 Ford has already been experimenting with shared vehicles with Chariot, the ride-sharing service it acquired last year.
 If shared vehicles/routes becomes a sizeable part of Ford’s business, who owns that shared (and, presumably, eventually autonomous) fleet?
 Ford?
 Private entities?
 Municipalities?
-(As Darrell noted on stage, TechCrunch had previously heard that Ford was talking with municipalities about owning ride-sharing fleets as they might own public transit)
+(As Darrell noted onstage, TechCrunch had previously heard that Ford was talking with municipalities about owning ridesharing fleets as they might own public transit.)

 So if Ford deeply embraces technology at deeper and deeper levels moving forward, will it keep its “Ford Motor” name or change it to something like “Ford Technology”?